majabojarska/blog/content/posts/phone-to-dashboard-conversion.md

 My first idea was to browse through some cheap LCD/OLED display modules available online.
 One type of small displays I like particularly are dot displays.
 They tend to evoke a feeling of nostalgia in me, possibly for a world that I never even had a chance to experience.
 That's because I always imagined William Gibson's netrunners using retrofuturistic displays.
 You know, nixie tubes, 14-segments, dot matrices, CRTs, and finally large-pixel displays.

-My favorite application of Dot displays to date is the [Elektron Digitakt I (2017)](https://www.elektron.se/legacy), whose designers masterfully navigated the limitations of that canvas, to create a user interface that's both informative and mesmerizing alike.
+My favorite application of dot displays to date is the [Elektron Digitakt I (2017)](https://www.elektron.se/legacy), whose designers masterfully navigated the limitations of that canvas, to create a user interface that's both informative and mesmerizing alike.
 My friend happens to have one – I absolutely adore the animations.

 {{ image(src="img/phone-to-dashboard-conversion/pexels-egorkomarov-17684555.webp", alt="Elektron Digitakt Dot display", position="center") }}